srnichols/StampsPattern/docs/TROUBLESHOOTING_PLAYBOOKS.md

 ---

-## 1) Portal → DAB connectivity (playbook)
+## 1) Portal → GraphQL connectivity (playbook)

-Goal: confirm the portal can reach DAB GraphQL and diagnose where the failure sits (config, DNS, network, auth, or DAB itself).
+Goal: confirm the portal can reach the GraphQL backend (Hot Chocolate) and diagnose where the failure sits (config, DNS, network, auth, or the GraphQL backend itself).

+Note: Hot Chocolate is the actively maintained GraphQL backend.
+Legacy references to Data API Builder (DAB) may appear in scripts, CI, or archived docs; these are being rebaselined in documentation.
+Runtime identifiers such as `DAB_GRAPHQL_URL`, the container app name `ca-stamps-dab`, and deployment output keys like `dab-graphql-url` require a staged verification and migration before renaming in production.

 Checklist:

-- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct
+- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct (name retained for compatibility)
-- [ ] Confirm DAB Container App revision is healthy
+- [ ] Confirm GraphQL Container App revision is healthy (resource may be named `ca-stamps-dab`)
-- [ ] Tail DAB logs for GraphQL errors
+- [ ] Tail GraphQL backend logs for GraphQL errors
-- [ ] Run an introspection query against DAB
+- [ ] Run an introspection query against the GraphQL endpoint

 Step-by-step